opium-pro/opium-filter/README.md

 ```

 ## Exact match
-Rerutns only the objects with names 'name2' and 'name3'
+If set filter value in array, in returns only the exact match of any item
 ```js
 filter(data, {name: ['name2', 'name3']})